-These healthy pumpkin protein pancakes with an apple topping are loaded with autumn flavours and are super fluffy!
+These healthy pumpkin protein pancakes with an apple topping are loaded with autumn flavors and are super fluffy!
 They’re made in the blender so they can be whipped together in less than 10 minutes!
 Plus, they’re a great source of fibre and protein.
 The perfect way to kick off the fall season! {Gluten-free & dairy-free}

-Why Make this Pumpkin Protein Pancakes Recipe
+Healthy Pumpkin Protein Pancakes Recipe

-Protein-packed – These pancakes are called protein pancakes for a reason!
-Similar to these Banana Protein Pancakes and Chocolate Protein Pancakes, they are full of protein due to the eggs, egg whites and optional protein powder.
+- Protein-packed – These pancakes are called protein pancakes for a reason!
+Similar to these Banana Protein Pancakes and Chocolate Protein Pancakes, they are full of protein due to the eggs, egg whites, and optional protein powder.
 The perfect way to stay full and satisfied and prevent those cravings from kicking in!

-Super easy – To make the pancake batter, all that you have to do is throw all of the ingredients in a blender and press start.
+- Super easy – To make the pancake batter, all that you have to do is throw all of the ingredients in a blender and press start.
 It’s that simple.
-Then cook em’ on a griddle or in a frying pan for a few minutes on each side for a quick and easy breakfast!
+Then cook them on a griddle or in a frying pan for a few minutes on each side for a quick and easy breakfast!

-Family-friendly – The smell of these pancakes alone will make everyone in the family run down to the kitchen for breakfast.
+- Family-friendly – The smell of these pancakes alone will make everyone in the family run down to the kitchen for breakfast.
 And the taste will keep them coming back for more!

 Ingredient Notes

-- Eggs – I like to use a couple of whole eggs to reap the benefits of the nutrients in the yolk like the choline, vitamin D & E. You can use white or brown eggs; there’s no nutritional difference.
+- Eggs – I like to use a couple of whole eggs to reap the benefits of the nutrients in the yolk, like the choline, vitamin D & E. You can use white or brown eggs; there’s no nutritional difference.

-How to Make Protein Pancakes
+How to Make Pumpkin Pancakes from Scratch – Step-by-Step

-In a blender, mix together all of the ingredients listed above until combined and smooth (see full protein pancakes recipe below).
+- In a blender, mix together all of the ingredients listed above until combined and smooth (see full protein pancakes recipe below).

-Cook for 4-5 minutes on the first side or until edges start to harden and bubbles start to form on the surface.
+- Cook for 4-5 minutes on the first side or until edges start to harden and bubbles start to form on the surface.
 Flip and cook for an additional 1-2 minutes on the other side.

 How to Make Apple Topping

-This topping is completely optional, but I highly recommend that you try it out as it compliments the pumpkin flavours so nicely.
+This topping is completely optional, but I highly recommend that you try it out as it compliments the pumpkin flavors so nicely.
 I found with the apple topping, you don’t even need the extra maple syrup.
 It adds a nice touch of sweetness without being over the top.

 To make the apple topping, place a small saucepan over medium heat.
 Add the apples, cinnamon, maple syrup and water.
 Cook until apples have softened and mixture has caramelized, about 5 minutes.